 Black acrylic paint and water.
 Mix until it is thinner than pigment powder paints, dripping thinly off of the stick

 A WORD ABOUT THIS BLOOM POUR TECHNIQUE: I have found (along with several other people) that producing the same results as another person is often challenging with this technique.
-How the paints are mixed, the slight variance with consistency, and the difference in products are just examples that can create differences in results.
+How the paints are mixed, the slight variance with consistency and the difference in products are just examples that can create differences in results.
 I hight encourage you to take the same class I took, AND if you use this code at checkout, sheleeart15DHA, you will receive a 15% discount!
-The Facebook group you will be invited to provides PRICELESS support and information on how to succeed in this technique.
+The Facebook group you will be invited to provides PRICELESS support and information on succeeding in this technique.

 I start by placing my 8″x10″ canvas on my spinner, AKA rotating cake stand.
 I am reusing a canvas with a painting that I was not too fond of the result.
 One of the bloopers in my video is that I did not make sure that my spinner was level.
 You will see my paint slowly move to the left of my canvas, and I turn my canvas to help balance out the paint.